Do you ask your cat for consent?

 Humans are primates, and primates are huggers.
 Some of us are tree-huggers.
 We hug everything and everyone.
 As an expression of love or affection.
 Holding someone tight makes most of us feel good.

 Cats love to be scratched on the head, behind the ears, or under the skin.
 Let your cat sniff your hand and give her a little scratch on the cheek if she allows.
 Remove your hand and let her sniff again.
-If she leans into your hand keep on scratching.
-If she turns her head away, this is a sign she had enough.
+If she leans into your hand, keep on scratching.
+If she turns her head away, this is a sign that she had enough.
 Or it was not the perfect spot for scratching.

-Don’t forget, most cats like to be touched around the head, behind the ears or under the chin.
+Don’t forget, most cats like to be touched around the head, behind the ears, or under the chin.
 Legs or tummy are a “do not touch’ red zone.
-Even if they stretch out in front of you, and present you their tummy.
+Even if they stretch out in front of you and present you their tummy.
 Believe me, it’s a trap!

 When interacting with cats or any pets, it's crucial to respect their boundaries and observe their body language.
 If a cat shows signs of discomfort or stress, it's essential to give them space and avoid forcing any interactions.